 At the point of submitting their application form, serving police constables (of only constable rank) must:

-Constables may apply in their probationary period, but they must achieve all learning standards within the Initial Police Learning and Development Programme (IPLDP) and demonstrate achievement of the assessment criteria associated with the Diploma in Policing (or equivalent standard in the case of the Metropolitan Police Service) before commencing the Fast Track programme.Although there is no requirement for serving police officers to hold a degree, the force must be satisfied that:
+Constables may apply in their probationary period, but they must achieve all learning standards within the Initial Police Learning and Development Programme (IPLDP) and demonstrate achievement of the assessment criteria associated with the Diploma in Policing (or equivalent standard in the case of the Metropolitan Police Service) before commencing the first College module.
+Forces are responsible for ensuring that the timelines are possible before recommending officers for the programme.Although there is no requirement for serving police officers to hold a degree, the force must be satisfied that:

 The application window usually commences in the Autumn of each year.
 For further information please see 'Useful links'